eherve/mongoose-datatable/README.md

 These handlers are called when the module try to build the condition on a field and have for arguments:
 * locale

-    A string representing the local, eg.: us, fr, ...
+    A string representing the local, eg.: us, fr, ... (can be undefined if none given)

 * field